 What To Think About

-For a very small number of people who take proton pump inhibitors, the medicines do not work well.
-For these people, other treatments for GERD can be tried.
-Sometimes proton pump inhibitors do not work well because people do not know when to take them.
-Proton pump inhibitors work best when they are taken 30 minutes before your first meal of the day.
-If taking one pill before your first meal does not completely relieve your symptoms, talk to your doctor about taking another pill before your evening meal.
+Proton pump inhibitors work best when they are taken 30 minutes before your first meal (for example, breakfast).
+If taking one pill before breakfast does not completely relieve your symptoms, talk to your doctor about taking another pill before dinner.

 eMedicineHealth Medical Reference from Healthwise

 To learn more visit Healthwise.org

 - What to Eat When You Have Cancer